Britannia Adelphi Hotel: Adelphi Hotel in media

-In Jules Verne's novel Twenty Thousand Leagues Under the Sea Chapter 1.8, Professor Aronnax describes the interior of the submarine as similar to the Adelphi Hotel.
+In Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas Chapter 1.8, Professor Aronnax describes the interior of the submarine as similar to the Adelphi Hotel.

 The lounge was used in the 1981 TV series Brideshead Revisited as the interior of an ocean liner.

 In 1997 the hotel was used in the filming of The Lakes, in which the protagonist used the hotel toilets to steal from the guests.

 In 1997, the hotel was the subject of an eight-part BBC documentary series, Hotel.
 This fly-on-the-wall documentary enabled viewers to look behind the scenes at the everyday running of the hotel.
 The series was voiced over by Andrew Sachs who played Manuel in Fawlty Towers.

 The hotel features briefly in the Bob Dylan documentary Don't Look Back as Dylan appears on the balcony of his room to wave to his fans below.